adouche/adouche.github.io/blog/14_Glibc.md

 There is such a function - pthread_cancel().

-Do not use it anywhere and ever.
-Its behavior is as poorly defined as possible, and, in real life, it will lead you into some kind of deadlock.
+Do not use it, anywhere, ever.
+Its behavior is poorly defined and in real life, it will lead you to some kind of deadlock.
 Because you won’t write tests for this section of code anyway.

-By standard, all it has to do is call the specially registered cleanup handlers and end the thread.
-But colleagues from glibc decided that this was not enough for them!
-And they made the next feature - they call stack unwinder to destroy local objects on the stack in this thread.
+According to the standard, all it should do is call specially registered cleanup handlers and terminate the thread.
+But colleagues from glibc decided that this was not enough!
+And they added the following feature - they call the stack unwinder to destroy local objects on the stack in this thread.

 How is it done?